JackV2020/Domoticz-ToonMonitor/README.md

 However, you may want more ( or less ;-) ) ......which is documented in ToonMonitor.conf and Installing.txt

 In ToonMonitor.conf you find how to add/remove/change sensors.
-Keep a copy of your changes because an update of the app will overwrite your changes.

 In Installing.txt you find how to install VNC on Toon 1/Toon 2 and SFTP on Toon 2 if you want that.
 VNC Clients known to work are TigerVNC Viewer on Windows and Linux and bVNC Free on Android.